Cuba starter pack

 6 Airbnbs In Cuba You Need To See

 Home to Che Guevara’s bones and the best drag show in the whole of Cuba, Santa Clara makes for a stellar stopover.
-Operated by trip planner extraordinaire Saily of ViaHero, La Amarillo B&B makes for a great base for exploring this small but vital city.
+Operated by the fantastic host Sialy, La Amarillo B&B makes for a great base for exploring this small but vital city.
 The decor is bohemian modernist - like the strange lovechild of Don Draper and Timothy Leary - and the hospitality legendary.
 The muddled mojitos upon arrival are the cherry on top of this being one of the best places to stay in Cuba.

 Casa El Patio Andalu: $25/night

-When in the gilded French-founded UNESCO World Heritage site of Cienfuegos you'll find this rambling home - run by a chef and flamenco dancer - is the place to stay in Cuba.
-With a riotous garden, ever-present guitar strumming, glass clinking and tapas passing you’ll be hard pressed to find a finer party or faster friends anywhere.
+When in the gilded French-founded UNESCO World Heritage site of Cienfuegos you'll find this rambling home - run by a chef and flamenco dancer - is the best place to stay in Cuba.
+With a riotous garden, ever-present guitar strumming, glass clinking and tapas passing, you’ll be hard-pressed to find a finer party or faster friends anywhere.

 Casa Kiwi/El Jardin: $38/night